solana-labs/solana-program-library/docs/src/token-upgrade.md

 Mint owners may want to take advantage of new functionality for their users, but there is no way to automatically convert tokens from Token to Token-2022.

-The Token Upgrade Program defines an escrow authority, a program-derived address, from two addresses, the original and new mints.
-Any new token account owned by or delegated to this escrow authority may be used in the protocol.
+The Token Upgrade Program defines an escrow authority, a program-derived address from two addresses, the original and new mints.
+Any new token account owned by or delegated to this escrow authority may be used as the escrow account.

-A holder of original tokens provides their original token account, a new token account, and a new token account owned by or delegated to the escrow authority.
-If the escrow authority's account has enough tokens, the protocol will burn the original tokens and transfer the same amount of new tokens to the user's new account.
+A holder of original tokens provides their original token account, a new token account, and the escrow account.
+If the escrow account has enough tokens, the protocol will burn the original tokens and transfer the same amount of new tokens to the user's new account.

-The amount of tokens transferred is completely independent of decimals, so if the mints have different decimals, then users may be surprised to see a different amount.
+The program ensures that the decimals of both mints are the same, so if the mints have different decimals, the upgrade fails.

-The program is completely stateless and has a simple implementation, so mint owners may customize it if they need additional functionality.
-For example, if they want the transfer to be decimal-aware, they can scale the transferred number up or down as needed.
+The program is completely stateless and has a simple implementation, so mint owners may customize it with additional functionality.
+For example, if they want to upgrade between mints with different decimals, they can define how to scale the transferred number up or down as desired.

 **Note**: The Token Upgrade Program can also exchange tokens that belong to the same program, but different mints.
 For example, a mint owner can provide an upgrade